Laugh Out Loud Productions: Partnerships

 Laugh Out Loud has co-developed branded content, including Kevin Hart: Lyft Legend with Lyft Entertainment.
 Following a successful first season with over 50 million views, the series expanded to twelve episodes over two seasons.
 Cold as Balls, sponsored by Old Spice on YouTube, showcases Hart interviewing sports figures, including Russell Wilson, Reggie Bush, and Dennis Rodman, from an ice bath post-game.
 The show premiered its fourth season on November 12, 2020.

-In March 2020, LOL renewed the fitness series What the Fit, produced in partnership with Ben-Gay, for a third season, on YouTube.
+In March 2020, LOL renewed the fitness series Kevin Hart: What the Fit, produced in partnership with Bengay, for a third season on YouTube.
 As of October 2020, the series had over 435 million YouTube views.
-What the Fit features a humorous take on fitness, showcasing Hart, a fitness buff, and other comedians, actors, and celebrities, such as Tiffany Haddish, Conan O’Brien, and Terry Crews.
+What the Fit features a humorous take on fitness, showcasing Hart, a fitness buff, and other comedians, actors, and celebrities, such as Tiffany Haddish, Conan O'Brien, and Terry Crews.

-In October 2020, Laugh Out Loud partnered with Snapchat, where it will debut the new motivational show, Coach Kev, in which Hart will serve as a coach, mentor, and friend, sharing insight into living one's “best life.”
+In October 2020, Laugh Out Loud partnered with Snapchat, where it will debut the new motivational show, Coach Kev, in which Hart will serve as a coach, mentor, and friend, sharing insight into living one's "best life."